-17 A more detailed description is given in section A2.1 of Annex A.
+&lt;sup>17 A more detailed description is given in WHO (2006) and in Annex A.

 Step objective Step activities and comments Step 1 Define tolerable maximum additional burden of disease The metric for disease burden is the 'disability-adjusted life year' (DALY) (see Box 4.1).
 The 2006 WHO Guidelines used a default value of $\leq 10^{-6}$ DALY loss per person per year (pppy) as consistent with accepted risks from drinking fully treated drinking water.
-A more appropriate value, at least initially in low- and middle-income countries, is $\leq 10^{-4}$ DALY loss pppy (see section A3.1 of Annex A).
-Step 2 Derive tolerable disease and infection risks The tolerable risk of a disease per person per year is obtained from the equation: "tolerable DALY loss pppy ÷ DALY loss per case of the disease", and the tolerable risk of infection pppy from the equation: "tolerable disease risk ÷ disease/infection ratio" (see section 4.2.1 and section A2.1 of Annex A).
+A more appropriate value, at least initially in low- and middle-income countries, is $\leq 10^{-4}$ DALY loss pppy (see section A.1 of Annex A).
+Step 2 Derive tolerable disease and infection risks The tolerable risk of a disease per person per year is obtained from the equation: "tolerable DALY loss pppy $\div$ DALY loss per case of the disease", and the tolerable risk of infection pppy from the equation: "tolerable disease risk $\div$ disease/infection ratio" (see section 4.2.1).
 Step 3 Conduct quantitative microbial risk analyses to determine required minimum total pathogen reductions QMRA-Monte Carlo simulations (Box 4.2) are used to estimate the required minimum total pathogen reductions-for example, from raw wastewater to ingestion-such that the tolerable risk of infection determined in Step 2, and hence the tolerable additional burden of disease selected in Step 1, are not exceeded.
 The exposure scenario of involuntary ingestion of wastewater-contaminated soil particles is used for restricted irrigation, and that of the consumption of wastewater-irrigated foods eaten uncooked (salad crops, some vegetables) for unrestricted irrigation.
-The ranges of parameter values used in the QMRA-Monte Carlo simulations must be chosen to reflect local circumstances (see Table A3.7 in Annex A).
+The ranges of parameter values used in the QMRA-Monte Carlo simulations must be chosen to reflect local circumstances (see Table A.7 in Annex A).
 Step 4 Determine how the required pathogen reductions are to be achieved The pathogen reduction to be achieved by wastewater treatment is that required to protect the health of those who work in wastewater-irrigated fields (i.e., restricted irrigation)-but see section 4.3.2 for non-treatment options.
 If unrestricted irrigation is practiced additional post-treatment health-protection control measures must be selected to protect the health of those who consume wastewater-irrigated foods (Table 4.2); alternatively, but entailing additional costs, the degree of wastewater treatment may be increased.
-Step 5 Verification monitoring Verification monitoring must be carried out to confirm that the required pathogen reduction is being achieved by wastewater treatment (details are given in Part 4 of Annex A).
-Unrestricted irrigation: a Hazard Analysis Critical Control Point (HACCP) system should be put in place to monitor the efficacy of the health protection control measures listed in Table 4.2 (details are given in Part 4 of Annex A).
+Step 5 Verification monitoring Verification monitoring must be carried out to confirm that the required pathogen reduction is being achieved by wastewater treatment (details are given in Annex B).
+Unrestricted irrigation: a Hazard Analysis Critical Control Point (HACCP) system should be put in place to monitor the efficacy of the health protection control measures listed in Table 4.2 (details are given in section B.2 of Annex B).